viboes/std-make/doc/proposal/customization/customization_points.md

 To address point I, I believe that the customization and the use of the customization points should be explicit, that is, make use of some kind of prefix that states clearly what the user is customizing and which customization point it is using.

 [N4381] design has in the author opinion two major liabilities already identified in [N4381].
 Adding a function objet in the namespace `std2` will disable the addition of ADL overloads to customize classes in `std2`.
 The proposed solution is to use friend functions.
-While this is a solution for classes it doesn't work for enums and [N4381] proposes a workaround, move the enum to a nested namespace add the overload there.
+While this is a solution for classes, it doesn't work for enums and [N4381] proposes a workaround, move the enum to a nested namespace add the overload there.
 Then import the defined enum in `std2`.

 There is an additional issue that concerns the standard indirectly.